On Functions with a Conjugate: A necessary condition

 Since we are supposing that $\omega_{ij}=\nabla_i\omega_j$ is symmetric we may transvect the second of these with $f_i$ and use the first to eliminate~$\omega^{ij}f_i$.
 This gives

 We now have the following equations

 and we claim it is a matter of algebra to show that the inequality~(\ref{differentialinequality}) must hold if there is to be a solution~$\omega_i$.
-This follows immediately from the following Lemma. \end{proof} \begin{lemma} If $f_{ij}$ is a $3\times 3$ symmetric matrix and $f_i$ is a $3$-vector, then
+This is detailed in the following Lemma, which we state independently for future use.
+Notice that if $\omega_i$ is real then so is $T_{ijk}$ in which case $T_{ijk}T^{ijk}\geq 0$. \end{proof} \begin{lemma} If $f_{ij}$ is a $3\times 3$ symmetric matrix and $f_i$ is a $3$-vector, then

 where